How harmful are synthetic and plastic fibres to our health?

-1. Lab-simulated studies
+1. Lab-simulated studies confirm chemical absorption

 When textiles are exposed to simulated sweat, heat, and friction, chemicals like PFAS, BPA, dyes, and benzothiazole can migrate from the fabric into artificial sweat solutions.